 When looking at individual investments, we employ a materiality-based approach to considering ESG issues.
-However, certain issues and ESG mega-trends are so significant that they can have material impacts across entire portfolios, and this applies to climate change.
+However, certain issues and ESG mega-trends are so significant that they can have material impacts across entire portfolios and society as a whole, and this applies to climate change.

 ESG Integration: The investment risks and opportunities associated with it are taken into account as part of our investment process, especially for our actively managed funds.
 In seeking out value investments, we find opportunities across various sectors, and we do not only seek out companies in businesses with inherently low carbon footprints.
 The carbon footprint of our portfolios can be strongly influenced by our relative exposures to different industries.
 However, we aim to understand how companies are exposed to carbon emissions and climate change, and how they work to mitigate the risks or exploit opportunities.
 As we balance various considerations, our analysis can be significantly influenced by the extent to which companies are aware of, and actively addressing, the transition to a low carbon economy.
 This is because our investment process measures long-term risk against reward.
 The transition to a 2 degree compliant economy may increasingly leave some companies with stranded assets or outdated business models – and provide others with attractive growth potential.